 March is Women’s History Month and if you’re looking to teach your kids about the can-do women who took leaps and bounds throughout history, we’ve got three must-hit Women’s History Month destinations for you.

-These spots, which are located in Michigan, Ohio and Washington D.C. offer interactive exhibits that showcase all of the work that women have put in throughout history – plus some displays dedicated to modern dames that are making history today.
+These spots, which are located in Michigan, Washington, DC, and New York, offer interactive exhibits that showcase all of the work that women have put in throughout history – plus some displays dedicated to modern dames that are making history today.

 Read up on each one’s specific offerings here and then pack up the kiddos for an educational experience at one of these Women’s History Month destinations.